 Wouldn’t it be nice to have that space for things you use on a more frequent basis?
 Or know exactly what you have in stock without having to un-organize and dig through all your supplies every time?

-Having a well-lit and clean space will allow you to pull items you need at ease.
+Having a well-lit and clean space will allow you to pull items you need with ease.
 We recommend investing in some see-through storage containers along with a marker and masking tape for labeling.

 You should also consider self-storage for all of your outdoor furniture and gear as well!
-Even in Texas where the weather is fairly nice all year long, there are periods of time where you just won’t find yourself hanging around on the patio relaxing and entertaining.
+Even in San Antonio where the weather is fairly nice all year long, there are periods of time when you just won’t find yourself hanging around on the patio relaxing and entertaining.

 Clothes and Accessories not in the Closet

-From beautiful gowns and expensive suits from your favorite shops like Aria Bridal or Rex Formal Wear, to seasonal and recreational gear, there are probably things in your closet that are taking up space that aren’t regularly worn.
+From beautiful gowns and expensive suits to seasonal and recreational gear, there are probably things in your closet that are taking up space that aren't regularly worn.
 Self-storage is the perfect solution for freeing up closet space and reducing stress when getting dressed!